carlwoodward/boris/README.markdown

 # Boris - Because Boris can't cook!

+__Boris in the really early stages of development.
+Use at your own risk.__

 Boris is a small simple devops management gem.
 All config can be done in one file.
 Sharing deployment packages is as simple as requiring a file and including the module.

 Lets look at some code: